Our digital champions run sessions for anyone who needs more confidence using their device or accessing our services on the web.

 I contacted the digital champions who were more than happy to attend one of the meetings to introduce themselves and their service.

-From this meeting they developed a programme thatmet the needs of the group.
 A four week programme was developed which included:

 - shopping on line

 - social media